upcliujie/mesa/docs/ci/index.rst

-We'll use a volume mount to make our current Mesa tree be what the Docker container uses, so they'll share everything (their build will go in _build, according to ``meson-build.sh``).
+We'll use a volume mount to make our current Mesa tree be what the Docker container uses, so they'll share everything (their build will go in :file:`_build`, according to :file:`meson-build.sh`).
 We're going to be using the image non-interactively so we use ``run --rm $IMAGE command`` instead of ``run -it $IMAGE bash`` (which you may also find useful for debug).
-Extract your build setup variables from .gitlab-ci.yml and run the CI meson build script:
+Extract your build setup variables from :file:`.gitlab-ci.yml` and run the CI meson build script:

 .. code-block:: console